BitzArt/OCPI.Net/README.md

 Supported OCPI versions: `2.0`, `2.1.1`, `2.2`, `2.2.1`

-Package documentation is a Work In Progress.
+Package documentation is expected later.

 For now, you can refer to this [sample project](sample/OCPI.Net.Sample)